carvel-dev/kapp-controller/docs/why.md

 as a Kubernetes user I would like to customize, install, and update such software in a _consistent_ and _manageable_ manner.

-kapp-controller provides a Kubernetes native way, via App CRD, to specify how to fetch, configure and deploy software to the cluster.
+kapp-controller provides a Kubernetes native way, via App CRD, to specify how to fetch, configure and deploy software to the current cluster or to a different cluster.

 Another motivation for kapp-controller was to make a small and single purpose system (as opposed to a general CD system); hence, it's lightweight, easy-to-understand and easy-to-debug.
 It builds on small composable tools to achieve its goal and therefore is easy to think about.

-Finally, for the fans of GitOps, kapp-controller turns [kapp](https://get-kapp.io) into your continuous cluster reconciler.
+Finally, for the fans of GitOps, kapp-controller turns [kapp](https://get-kapp.io) into your _continuous_ cluster reconciler.

 Next: [Install](install.md)